Resources to help your high school student search for colleges.

 Online resources Websites abound where students can fill out free questionnaires to guide them to colleges that might be a fit.
 One is College Board, best known as the people who administer the SAT and Advanced Placement programs.
 The other is Naviance, which provides student achievement services to schools.
 My kids began their searches here and discovered colleges that otherwise wouldn’t have been on their radar.
 They were able to use their lists to start a discussion about college and, as a family, we were able to work on trimming down the lists.

-If your student has mentioned a few colleges she thinks might interest her, encourage her to visit the websites for those schools to learn more about them.
-This will help her get comfortable exploring college websites where she will quickly discover that some are well-designed and easy to navigate, while others make it difficult to find essential information.
-That can be another factor to determine whether a college makes her list.
+If your student has mentioned a few colleges that interest them, encourage them to visit the websites for those schools to learn more.
+This will help them get comfortable exploring college websites where they will quickly discover that some are well-designed and easy to navigate, while others make it difficult to find essential information.
+That can be another factor to determine whether a college makes the list.